-The list below contains examples of references formatted as web resources.
+The following list contains examples of references formatted for web resources.

 The relevant Chicago Manual of Style chapters are linked to so that more information can be located easily in the online manual.